Hackonautas/malackathon/README.md

 ## 📝 Project Report

+---

-The project began at 10:00 AM after attending a presentation from the various partners at the Malakathon hackathon.
-We started by dividing the work among the five team members, ensuring efficiency and distribution based on each individual’s expertise.
-This approach allowed everyone to contribute and learn, ensuring that we leveraged each member’s strengths.
+The project officially began at 10:00 AM after we attended a presentation by various partners at the Malakathon hackathon.
+We immediately organized our team of five, strategically dividing the tasks based on each member’s strengths and expertise.
+This not only ensured that the workload was distributed efficiently but also fostered an environment where everyone could contribute meaningfully and learn from the process.

-In the days prior to the hackathon, we experimented with Oracle Cloud, setting up an autonomous database.
-This system's automatic detection of data types facilitated both the usage and the creation of our project.
-We also created a static IP for our instance, exploring the different cloud options available for instance configuration.
-After preparing a cost estimate, we were ready for the hackathon day.
+In the days leading up to the hackathon, we conducted several trials with Oracle Cloud, where we set up an autonomous database.
+The system's ability to automatically detect data types streamlined both the implementation and the management of our project.
+Additionally, we assigned a static IP address to our instance and explored different cloud configuration options to optimize performance.
+After finalizing a cost estimate, we felt confident and prepared for the main event.

-On the day of the event, we divided into two groups: three team members focused on the frontend and two on the backend.
+On the day of the hackathon, we split into two groups: three members focused on the frontend while the other two concentrated on the backend.

-Frontend
+**Frontend Development**

+Initially, we aimed to use React, driven by its popularity and the wide range of resources available.
+However, as we delved into the implementation, we realized that our limited experience with React, combined with the complexity of the framework, made it difficult to deliver a high-quality solution within the tight time constraints.
+After evaluating the situation, we decided to pivot and opted for Svelte and Bulma instead.
+These technologies allowed us to work more efficiently and achieve our goals without compromising on design or functionality.

-The frontend team started by sketching the design on paper, which was later processed using GPT-4’s computer vision capabilities.
-This allowed us to automatically interpret the drawings and add nuanced suggestions for improvement.
-We used these prompts within Vercel V0 Chat, which helped accelerate the development of the frontend.
-We then implemented the final design using Svelte and Bulma, ensuring a clean and responsive user interface.
-Prior to coding, we also conducted a brainstorming session to map out the structure of the page.
+We began by sketching the design by hand, which we later processed using GPT-4's computer vision capabilities.
+This innovative approach enabled us to automatically interpret the sketches and receive nuanced suggestions for improvement.
+These recommendations were integrated into Vercel V0 Chat, which further accelerated the frontend development process.
+Once we had a solid design plan, we implemented it using Svelte and Bulma, ensuring a clean, responsive, and aesthetically pleasing user interface.
+Before diving into the coding, we held a brainstorming session to carefully map out the structure and flow of the page, ensuring a cohesive and user-friendly experience.

-Backend

-For the backend, we opted to use Rust to develop a solution that prioritized performance and security.
-Rust enabled us to write efficient and optimized code while maintaining high security standards.

-Conclusion
+**Backend Development**

+For the backend, we chose to work with Rust, prioritizing performance and security.
+Rust's emphasis on memory safety without sacrificing speed allowed us to write highly optimized code.
+The language's inherent security features also provided peace of mind, knowing that our solution would be both robust and efficient.
+We integrated the backend seamlessly with Oracle Cloud, ensuring that data handling was smooth and secure throughout the entire project lifecycle.

+**Challenges and Solutions**

+One of the most significant challenges we faced was the shift in our frontend technology stack.
+While React is a powerful tool, its steep learning curve and the complexity of setting it up in such a short timeframe posed issues that slowed our initial progress.
+After recognizing this, switching to Svelte and Bulma proved to be a game-changer, as it allowed us to regain momentum and work in a more straightforward, adaptable environment.
+Another challenge was ensuring that the backend architecture, designed in Rust, could efficiently communicate with the frontend and handle cloud interactions with Oracle.
+However, by leveraging the strengths of each team member, we were able to overcome these obstacles effectively.

+**Conclusion**

-The project involved long hours of hard work, but with the support from professionals who visited during the event and the cooperation among team members, we successfully delivered the project.
+Throughout the project, we worked long hours, but the support from professionals at the event and the collaboration within our team were key to our success.
+We were able to deliver a fully functional solution that not only met the project requirements but also exceeded our initial expectations.

-This experience has been enriching, allowing us to push the limits of what we could achieve together while benefiting from the tools and resources at our disposal.
+This hackathon experience has been incredibly rewarding.
+It allowed us to push the boundaries of our capabilities, work with cutting-edge tools, and adapt quickly to unforeseen challenges.
+Most importantly, it reinforced the value of teamwork and adaptability when working under pressure, showing us how far we could go by leveraging the skills and resources at our disposal.

+---

 ### 🔍 Features